-At the Law Offices of Jason E. Taylor, we get multiple calls a day from people who feel they have been defrauded by a car dealership.
+At the Law Offices of Jason E. Taylor, we get multiple calls a day from people who feel a car dealership has defrauded them.
 As a result, I feel like I have a pretty good grasp of the most common problems that vehicle buyers deal with.
 I previously laid out some of the most common car-buying pitfalls and some tips to avoid them here.
 Below, in Part 2, I discuss add-on products and how to deal with the dealership’s finance and insurance department.

-If you’ve ever bought an automobile, chances are you started out by dealing with a salesperson who walked around the lot with you and handled the first part of the sales process.
-This generally includes the test-drive and then the haggling over the price until you’ve reached an agreement.
-Then, once you’ve agreed to purchase the vehicle, you’re often handed off to a different employee of the dealership, someone in their Finance and Insurance or “F&I” department.
+If you’ve ever bought an automobile, chances are you started by dealing with a salesperson who walked around the lot with you and handled the first part of the sales process.
+This generally includes the test drive and then the haggling over the price until you’ve reached an agreement.
+Then, once you’ve agreed to purchase the vehicle, you’re often handed off to a different dealership employee, someone in their Finance and Insurance or “F&I” department.

 - Service Contracts – These are often the most profitable add-on product that a dealership can sell you, so be prepared for a speech from the F&I person about how important this is for you to purchase.
 They’ll probably tell you some horror story of some person who had something happen to their car and was so thankful for having purchased this coverage.
 You need to understand that a service contract is not a warranty.
-It’s generally in addition to a warranty or for after a warranty has expired and it is always for an extra cost.
-Generally, a dealership is able to purchase this coverage for a few hundred dollars and then they sell it to customers for as much as $4,500.
+It’s generally in addition to a warranty or after a warranty has expired.
+It is always for an extra cost.
+Typically, a dealership can purchase this coverage for a few hundred dollars and then sell it to customers for as much as $4,500.
 It’s essentially pure profit for them.
 I personally would not purchase a service contract from any dealership.
-However, if you feel like it’s the right decision for you, make sure you ask to read the fine print of what the service contract covers and doesn’t cover and how much you’re deductible is.
+However, if you feel like it’s the right decision for you, make sure you ask to read the fine print of what the service contract covers and doesn’t cover and how much your deductible is.
 You would be surprised how many service contracts cover things that an existing warranty already covers.
-In other service contracts, the deductible is so high, that it’s pointless to even have it.
-Additionally, many of the things you would actually use the service contract are often times excluded by the language of the service agreement.
+In other service contracts, the deductible is so high that it’s pointless even to have it.
+Additionally, the service agreement’s language often excludes many things you would use the service contract for.
 So tread carefully!
 You can bet that the F&I guy isn’t going to point any of these things out to you, so you need to be the one to ask to see the contract language and terms and make sure you read it before agreeing to any service contracts.

-- Service Related Products – Perhaps the only product more profitable to a dealership than GAP and service contracts are parts and service from their service department.
-As a result, dealerships want to do anything they can to get customers to not only buy a car from them, but also come back to get it serviced from them as well.
-One of the ways they achieve this is by giving buyers an incentive to come back to the dealership for service rather than go somewhere else.
+- Service-Related Products – Perhaps the only product more profitable to a dealership than GAP and service contracts are parts and services from their service department.
+As a result, dealerships want to do anything they can to get customers to buy a car from them and come back to get it serviced from them.
+One way they achieve this is by giving buyers an incentive to come back to the dealership for service rather than go somewhere else.
 Sometimes this is marketed as a maintenance plan where the customer actually pays for it (essentially a double win for the dealership).
 Other times it is done through things such as free oil changes (spoiler alert: they’re going to sell you on other services in addition to that free oil change you show up for).
-Either way, their goal is to get you to return to the dealership to pay for overpriced service which provides the dealership with large profit margins.
-While I’m not advocating that you turn down free oil changes, I certainly wouldn’t pay for a maintenance plan and I would think twice about taking my car back to the dealership for any service that wasn’t covered under a warranty.
+Either way, their goal is to get you to return to the dealership to pay for overpriced service, which provides the dealership with large profit margins.
+While I’m not advocating that you turn down free oil changes, I certainly wouldn’t pay for a maintenance plan, and I would think twice about taking my car back to the dealership for any service that wasn’t covered under warranty.